ishanhkumar/ishanhkumar/README.md

 - 👋 Hi, I’m @ishanhkumar
-- 📊 I'm a Data Science and Software Engineering student at UNC Charlotte
+- 📊 A Data Science and Software Engineering student at UNC Charlotte
-- 🌱 I’m currently learning Amazon Web Services
+- 🌱 Currently learning Amazon Web Services
-- 💞️ I’m looking to collaborate on anything and everything!
+- 💞️ Looking to collaborate on anything and everything!
 - 📫 Reach me at ishan@ishan.in

 <!---